How to Apply

 To apply for a global health education experience, you must follow the approval process outlined below and complete the necessary application and required forms.

 Please review this website to guide your decision making before you apply.
-After you have chosen your elective site and determined your time of travel, the first step is to meet with the director of the Office of Global Health Education to discuss your global health elective application, requirements and considerations for travel, and approval process.
-Please start this process at least six to nine months before your desired travel date.
+Review past students’ experiences for ideas, consider an elective site and time of travel (be sure it is well past the interviews — mid-winter or early spring is always best), and contact the director of the Office of Global Health Education to discuss your global health elective application process.
+The elective committee must approve your application.
+Please start this process at least six months before your desired travel date.

 - Review this website.

-- Dr. Varjavand will forward to the Special Elective Committee.
+- Submit your two completed forms to Dr. Varjavand, who will forward to the Special Elective Committee.

-- Once you receive a response from the Special Elective Committee, register with the Drexel Office of Study Abroad.
-They will ask you to fulfill requirements on Form 3: Pre-Departure Requirements.
+- Once you receive a response from the Special Elective Committee, register with the Drexel Office of Global Engagement.
+They will ask you to fulfill the requirements on Form 3: Pre-departure Requirements.

 - Upon completion of the last step, your final approval will be released.